spectrocloud/librarium/docs/docs-content/clusters/cluster-management/backup-restore/add-backup-location-static.md

   [Troubleshooting key access](https://docs.aws.amazon.com/kms/latest/developerguide/policy-evaluation.html) guide to learn more about common KMS issues.

+- If you are using a custom Certificate Authority (CA) for SSL/TLS connections, provide the x509 certificate in Privacy-Enhanced Mail (PEM) format to Palette.

   :::tip

   Use the IAM Policy Simulator to verify the IAM role has the necessary permissions to access a customer managed KMS